Meet the members of our executive and senior leadership teams. All profile images downloaded from this site may be used for editorial purposes only.

 Board of Directors

-Thomas M. Rutledge is the Chairman and Chief Executive Officer of Charter Communications, the second-largest cable company in the United States, with more than 92,000 employees and 26 million customers across 41 states.
+Thomas M. Rutledge is the Chairman and Chief Executive Officer of Charter Communications, the second-largest cable company in the United States, with 98,000 employees and 28 million customers across 41 states.

-Mr. Rutledge is the current Chairman of the National Cable and Telecommunications Association (NCTA) and serves on the boards of CableLabs and C-SPAN.
+Mr. Rutledge is a former Chairman of the National Cable and Telecommunications Association (NCTA) and serves on the boards of NCTA, CableLabs and C-SPAN.
 In 2011, he received NCTA’s Vanguard Award for Distinguished Leadership, the cable industry’s highest honor, and is a member of the Cable Hall of Fame and the Broadcasting and Cable Hall of Fame.

 He received a B.A. in economics from California University in California, Pennsylvania in 1977.Download Profile Image